lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 We know that we can use the `on` utility from the `events` module to create an async iterator from an event emitter (in this case for `server` using the `request` event).

-Thi allows us to use a `for await ... of` to handle incoming requests.
+This allows us to use a `for await ... of` to handle incoming requests.

 Ok, does this actually work?